Hilda asteroid

+A top-down and side view of the positions of Hilda asteroids between the asteroid belt and the orbit of Jupiter as of 15 May 2026.

 The Hilda asteroids (adj.
-Hildian) are a dynamical group of more than 6,000 asteroids located beyond the asteroid belt but within Jupiter's orbit, in a 3:2 orbital resonance with Jupiter; that is, while Jupiter orbits twice, the Hildas orbit three times.
+Hildian) are a dynamical group of more than 7,000 asteroids located beyond the asteroid belt but within Jupiter's orbit, in a 3:2 orbital resonance with Jupiter; that is, while Jupiter orbits twice, the Hildas orbit three times.
 The namesake is the asteroid 153 Hilda.